 A dedicated and hard-working Canadian forward whose life and career were tragically cut short, leaving a legacy of kindness and perseverance.

-Colby Cave's hockey story was one of unwavering determination.
-Born in North Battleford, Saskatchewan, he was never drafted into the NHL but willed his way there through sheer work ethic.
-He played major junior hockey for the Swift Current Broncos, where he served as captain and was known for his leadership and two-way play.
-After signing as a free agent with the Boston Bruins in 2015, he spent years honing his game in the American Hockey League with the Providence Bruins, becoming a beloved core player and an alternate captain.
-His NHL debut for Boston in 2018 was the hard-earned reward for that grind.
+Colby Cave made his NHL debut for the Boston Bruins in 2018 after years of grinding in the American Hockey League.
+Born in North Battleford, Saskatchewan in 1994, he was never drafted into the NHL but willed his way there through sheer work ethic.
+He played major junior hockey for the Swift Current Broncos, serving as captain and earning recognition for his leadership and two-way play.
+After signing as a free agent with the Bruins in 2015, he became a beloved core player and an alternate captain for the Providence Bruins.
 He later played for the Edmonton Oilers, bringing his responsible, physical style to their bottom six.
-In April 2020, while with the Oilers' AHL affiliate, Cave suffered a brain bleed from a colloid cyst and fell into a coma.
-He passed away days later at the age of 25.
-His death sent shockwaves through the hockey world, which remembered him not just as a player chasing his dream, but as a universally respected and positive teammate.
+In April 2020, Cave suffered a brain bleed from a colloid cyst and fell into a coma.
+He passed away days later at age 25.

 1981–1996